TateTheBait/WrenchWallet/readme.md

 Dependency: OX_Inventory And NDCORE

-To install: Add the image to the images folder in the inventory Then install file like normal
+To install: Add the image to the images folder in the inventory (No item adding necessary, the script makes the item itself) Then install file like normal